truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/Syncthing.md

 This binds to the host network.
 If not selected, you must enter the network settings for TrueNAS in the Syncthing web portal.

-Select the self-signed certificate created in SCALE for Syncthing from the **Certificate** dropdown list.
+Select the self-signed certificate created in TrueNAS for Syncthing from the **Certificate** dropdown list.
 If you did not create this certificate before starting the installation wizard you can select the default **TrueNAS** certificate and edit the certificate after deploying the application.

 ### Storage Settings

 The Syncthing **enterprise** train app requires two storage volumes/datasets.
 One named **home**, the other **data1**.
 The first storage volume assigned is **home**, and is where Syncthing configuration information is stored.
 The second storage volume assigned in **data1**, and is for the application data storage.